Dreaming381/LatiosFrameworkMiniDemos/FeatureSamples/Assets/QVVS/Tutorial/QVVS Transforms Tutorial.md

 ## Step 7: Instantiating Child Entities

 This scene shows how to instantiate entities as children of other entities.
 Click to spawn a hat for the character.
 QVVS Transforms use the same `Parent` and `Child` concept as Unity Transforms.
 And you use them the same way.
 However, unlike Unity Transforms, QVVS Transforms will automatically add or remove `LocalTransform` based on the existence of the `Parent` component.
 This sample explicitly adds the `LocalTransform` to set the position and preserve scaling.
 But had it not, the entity would have been given an identity `LocalTransform`.

+## Step 8: Hierarchy Update Modes

+There are multiple scenes in this step.
+The first scene is named QVVS_Tutorial_Hierarchy_Update_Modes which shows how the influence a parent transform has on the child can be customized. `HierarchyUpdateMode` is an optional component that can be attached to a child entity and influences the mathematics used to update the child’s transform during the `TransformSuperSystem` update.
+Because this happens directly in the hierarchy update, it can eliminate awkward execution order issues or having to precompute parent world-space transforms prior to the `TransformSuperSystem` update.
+There is a special way to bake mode flags into entities, allowing for multiple bakers to specify flags (just like `TransformUsageFlags`).
+But you can also add, remove, and modify the flags at runtime.

+The scene QVVS_Tutorial_Hierachy_Mode_Example_A shows a common case where locking the world-space rotations on entities can be very useful.